Community Development Work

 The Community Development Work Diploma is a two-year program that prepares you to work with diverse communities and create positive social change.
 You’ll learn through classroom study, skill-building workshops, and hands-on field placements that connect theory to real-world practice.

 A key part of the program is your field placement.
-Under the guidance of experienced professionals, you’ll complete placements with community organizations, non-profits, advocacy groups, or municipal agencies.
+Under the guidance of experienced professionals, you’ll complete placements with community organizations, non-profits, advocacy groups, and/or municipal agencies.
 These experiences let you build professional connections, gain real-world experience, and make a tangible difference in your community.

 Want to keep pursuing your education afterwards?
 This program can also lead you directly into year three of a university bachelor degree in Social and Community Development.